cloudnull/rcbops_ha_stack/README.rst

 * This script presently only supports Ubuntu 12.04, please don't cry if the you attempt to run this and it does not work on RHEL-ish systems.
 If you would like to have RHEL support added please create a github issue asking for a feature request, or submit a Pull request with the required changes.
 Pull requests are welcome!
 * This script was create to allow for rapid deployment of a testing nodes based on the Rackspace Private Cloud Chef Cookbooks.
 * This script assumes that you will be deploying version 4.2.x or later of the Rackspace Private Cloud Software.
 This has not been tested on earlier versions of the cookbooks.
+* This script will not build networks for you.
+Thats your job.
+* This script will not upload images that also your job.

 Foot Notes